 Calea zacatechichi is a hot-climate bitter and astringent plant that grows in Central America, Costa Rica and elsewhere.
 The Chontal Medicine men of Oaxaca, the people known to use this plant, give Zacatechichi the name "Leaf of God."
 They state it sharpens and clears the senses.
 It also has important uses beyond is oneirogenic effects.
 Bitter is the key, as bitter plants work on the digestive cascade, priming it to receive and digest food.
 Thus, for this purpose it may be used before meals.
 Zacatechichi (means bitter grass) has uses for a variety of digestive complaints, especially coupled with its astringent nature which aids in cases of pathogen-induced diarrhea.
 It is a febrifuge as well.
 Zacatechichi also gives a feeling of euphoria when ingested.

 As a dream inducing plant, Zacatechichi is taken before bed because it will make you sleepy, and is used in a two or threefold manner.
-First, before bed, an infusion is made from the leaves.
-It is bitter and Americans really can't stomach that kind of drink well without getting nauseated.
-But it is the first step nonetheless.
+The traditional method is thus: first, before bed, an infusion is made from the leaves.
+It is very bitter.
 Second, a cigarette is rolled out of the leaves and smoked.
-Reportedly you know you have ingested all the plant material necessary when a state of relaxation is reached in which you can hear and feel your heart beat, strong and slow.
-Then, a leaf of the plant may be slid under the pillow and you drift off to sleep.
+Reportedly one knows they have ingested all the plant material necessary when a state of relaxation is reached in which you can hear and feel your heart beat, strong and slow.
+Then, a leaf of the plant is slid under the pillow and you drift off to sleep.

-The dreamscape is ultra vivid, as with many oneirogens, and I've read about others experiencing a suspension of time, as if much more time is "lived through" if you will, in a night than the normal dream process would allow.
-There are no reported side effects the next day, only a persisting feeling of wellness and peace.
+Reportedly the dreamscape is ultra vivid, as with many oneirogens, and some people experience a suspension of time, as if much more time is "lived through" if you will, in a night than the normal dream process would allow.
+There seem to be no reported side effects the next day.

-Most people opt for solely smoking the Zacatechichi cigarette, but if you wish to follow tradition, gather your wits and drink the tea first...cheer yourself on with the saying from San Salvador Island..."What goes in bitter, comes out sweet and what goes in sweet comes out bitter."
+Many people solely smoke the Zacatechichi cigarette, but if you wish to follow tradition, gather your wits and drink the tea first...cheer yourself on with the saying from San Salvador Island..."What goes in bitter, comes out sweet and what goes in sweet comes out bitter."
 Translation: bitters do good things in the body, sweets do bad things.

 May sweet dreaming visit you tonight...